-C- 35 Curriculum policies and processes are race conscious.
-Where disproportionate impact is the outcome of policy implementation or compliance, the college takes local action to mitigate it and when necessary, works in conjunction with administration to advocate for change at the board and/or state level.
+B - Curriculum policies and processes prioritize equity outcomes.
+Where disproportionate impact is the outcome of policy implementation or compliance, the College Curriculum Committee and Administration take action to analyze the disproportional impact, mitigate it, and when necessary, work to advocate for change at the board and/or state level where the policy or process is beyond local control.